 - Mix functional and decorative baskets for personality and practicality.

-These lightweight accessories make an RV feel organized and homey—without drilling another cabinet.
+These lightweight accessories make an RV feel organized and homey without drilling another cabinet.
+For finishing touches, these cute camper decor accessories add personality without adding clutter.

 13. Adjustable Shelving Systems